notfirefox/backup-tools/README.md

 ## Usage

 ### Backup
 To create a backup run the following command.
+Please note that as of now `dump` does not update hidden files or `$HOME/Videos`.
 ```sh
 dump
 ```